-For the federal government to have jurisdiction over any crime, the crime must involve crossing of state lines, or because the crime took place on a federal land or involved a federal employee, was related to military or violated specific federal statute.
+For the federal government to have jurisdiction over any crime, the crime must involve a crossing of state lines, or took place on federal land or involved a federal employee, was related to military or violated a specific federal statute.
 The main difference is that state cybercrimes are usually local and small in nature.
 The hacker usually did not cross state lines, but again, we are talking about the internet because we are talking about cybercrimes.
-By its nature, you most likely crossed a state line somewhere.
+By its nature, the hacker most likely crossed a state line somehow.

 From a practical point of view, if the crime was minor, the federal government will likely not get involved.
 But when we are talking about foreign citizens who are hacking US banks and US companies, the federal government will absolutely get involved.

 Federal Laws Against Cybercrime

 Computer Fraud and Abuse Act (18 U.S.C. §1030) – Many cybercrime cases are prosecuted under the Computer Fraud and Abuse Act, which covers a variety of computer crimes and has been used very assertively by the federal government in recent years.